What are Price Types?

 You can choose if a Fixed price service will be automatically billed (the default setting) or not by selecting the Billing Mode - see section below.

-Unlike a variable service, we do not require further information to bill this service since it was pre-determined.
+Unlike a variable service, Ignition does not require further information to bill this service since it was pre-determined.

 When you choose Fixed price type for a service, you will have the option to set the Billing Mode to either bill automatically (default), or manually.